 Her research covers climate change, global supply chains, forest governance, and public policy outcomes in diverse settings, from the tropical rainforests of Cameroon to the coastal rainforests in British Columbia, Canada.
 Before moving to Victoria in 2018, she worked for over a decade as a sustainability practitioner operationalizing public policy in collaboration with communities, policy makers, business, and development organizations.
 Much of her current work focuses on sustainability in the cocoa value chain, for instance through her SSHRC-funded project “Follow the bean: Tracing zero deforestation cocoa“.

-Ethan Quilty is a fourth year Biology and Political Science student at the University of Victoria.
+Ethan Quilty works as a research assistant on the project.
+He is a fourth year Biology and Political Science student at the University of Victoria.
 He is a founding member of the COVIDA Collective, a political science research group that focuses on sustainable policy initiatives and democratic legitimacy in a post-COVID19 world.
 After completion of his undergraduate he hopes to pursue graduate studies.